kevinlondon/mezzanine/docs/deployment.rst

   * The session variable ``site_id``.
 This allows a project to include features where a user's session is explicitly associated with a site.
-    Mezzanine uses this in it's admin to allow admin users to switch between sites to manage, while accessing the admin on a single domain.
+    Mezzanine uses this in its admin to allow admin users to switch between sites to manage, while accessing the admin on a single domain.
   * The domain matching the host of the current request, as described above.